The Legend of Zelda: A Link to the Past: Music

 The score was composed, arranged, and produced by Koji Kondo.
 The overworld theme of The Legend of Zelda ("Hyrule Overture") returns in A Link to the Past, redone in S-SMP style.
 The theme is also featured in "Light World Overworld" and in "End Credits".
 A Link to the Past helped to establish the musical core of the Zelda series.
 While the first game originated the "Hyrule Overture", many recurring motifs of the Zelda scores come from A Link to the Past, including "Zelda's Lullaby" (Princess Zelda's Theme), "Ganondorf's Theme", "Hyrule Castle" (Royal Family Theme), "Kakariko Village" and "Select Screen/Fairy Cave".
 These themes have been used in subsequent The Legend of Zelda games.
 A soundtrack to Kamigami no Triforce, entitled The Legend of Zelda: Sound and Drama, was released by Sony Records in Japan on June 22, 1994.
 The first disc is 44 minutes long and features rearranged versions of a selection of the game's themes, along with a bonus drama track.
 The second disc features 54 minutes of the original arrangements for the game and those of the original NES game.

 Localization

 The English-language localization included changes to the original Japanese game.
 The most common change was the removal of religious references to conform with Nintendo of America's content guidelines.
-The most obvious change was made to the subtitle, which was renamed from Kamigami no Triforce (lit.
-"Triforce of the Gods") to A Link to the Past.
-The "Sanctuary" in which Zelda hides is modeled on the Christian chapel, with rows of pews, stained glass windows, a raised chancel and altar, but it contains no overt religious symbols, and the dialogue of characters within it was simplified to remove any religious implication.
-The font used to represent an unreadable language, Hylian, originally had designs of a vulture and an ankh.
-These designs were based on Egyptian hieroglyphs which carry religious meanings, and they were altered in the English version.
-The localization also changed plot details included in the instruction manual.
-The priest Agahnim became a wizard, and his background, which originally implied that he was sent by the gods, was altered to remove any celestial origin.
+The most obvious change was made to the subtitle, which was renamed from Kamigami no Triforce ("Triforce of the Gods") to A Link to the Past.
+The font used to represent an unreadable language, Hylian, was based on Egyptian hieroglyphs, which carry religious meanings, and it was altered in the English version.
+The priest Agahnim became a wizard.